22 BIG Things in New Zealand

 17. Giant Bike

-Erected to promote road safety, this giant bicycle has been the cause of many bruise as climbing it is not as easy as it seems.
+Erected to promote road safety, this giant bicycle has been the cause of many bruises as climbing it is not as easy as it seems.
+[Update: the giant bike isn’t looking so spotty anymore but can still be found on Control Gates Hill as you drive int Taupo].

 Location: Taupo, Waikato, North Island